Asheville, NC Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Asheville.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home’s value in Asheville.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For the median Asheville home, that could represent a meaningful increase in resale value.